Touring the National Museum of African American History and Culture in Washington, D.C.

 Practical Tips for Visiting NMAAHC

-As part of the Smithsonian museums in Washington, D.C., there is no entrance fee for National Museum of African American History and Culture.
+As part of the Smithsonian museums in Washington, D.C., there is no entrance fee for National Museum of African American History and Culture (visit official site here).
 However, due to popular demand (the museum just opened in September 2016), you must acquire a timed entry pass to enter.

 There are a couple of ways of acquiring passes.
 I arrived at the museum’s opening in the morning, stood in line, and received a pass for later in the day.